COVID-19 Vaccine Information

 If you believe you qualify in one of the Phases above, then follow the steps below for your situation:

 - Online.
 Confirm your eligibility and find a location near you to schedule your appointment.
-Visit the WA Phase Finder at www.findyourphasewa.org.
+Find the latest guidance on the Washington DOH website.

 - By phone.
 Reach the COVID-19 call center by dialing 1.800.525.0127, then press #.
 (Due to high call volumes, please be patient and expect long wait times.)